Five Terrible Mistakes PhD and Masters Students Make Every Year – How to Avoid Making the Same Mistakes

 Make this mistake and you will take longer to get to graduation day or never see graduation day.
 When it comes to quality, you get what you pay for.
 In an effort to save costs, some go for the cheapest editor that charges them R5 000 so they can avoid paying R7 000 to an editor that delivers quality work.
 By doing this, they think they got themselves a bargain.
 Their joy of “saving” is short-lived and comes to an end when they are told to have their “edited” document edited again.
 How do we know this?
 We have edited many documents from editors who had apparently “edited” those documents.
 When students now desperately need quality work, they remember the editor who was going to charge them R7 000 and are then more willing to pay the R7 000.
 Sadly the student would now have to spend R12 000 (R5 000 + R7 000), whereas they could have just spent R7 000 from the word go and saved themselves significant funds.
 Your document will likely be examined by highly educated people like doctors and professors.
 In view of this, it is always wise to ask your editor to give you the best academic editing package available.
 This will increase your chances of success.
 Don’t just be guided by price, let quality also be your guide.
 Get the cheapest editor, and expect a cheap document.
 Be a good decision-maker.

 Academic Editing – Gold (Language Editing & Technical Editing – format and layout = more than 5 000 words – cost is per word)R0.29 (incl.
-VAT)From R0.04/month for 6 MonthsAdd to cart
+VAT)Or as low as R0.05 / month withAdd to cart

 Academic Editing – Platinum (Language Editing, Technical Editing – format and layout, & Editing of References = more than 5 000 words – cost is per word)R0.35 (incl.
-VAT)From R0.04/month for 6 MonthsAdd to cart
+VAT)Or as low as R0.06 / month withAdd to cart

 4. They Don’t Put in the Effort to Get Along with Their Supervisor